AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/using-standard-smart-list-rule-logic.md

 # Using Standard Smart List Rule Logic {#using-standard-smart-list-rule-logic}

 You may have noticed the "Use filters" option when building campaign smart lists.
-This setting allows you to decide if the filters need to be evaluated with an AND or an OR operator.&nbsp;
+This setting allows you to decide if the filters need to be evaluated with an AND or an OR operator.

 >[!NOTE]
 >